Masa331/blog/_posts/2015-10-28-basic-cookie-security.md

 ---
 # Preconnect and reap the low hanging performance fruit

-Guys all credits to this post [Eliminating Roundtrips with Preconnect](https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/) but this preconnect thing is really cool!!
+All credits to this post [Eliminating Roundtrips with Preconnect](https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/) but this preconnect thing is really cool!!

 Ok, this is how a fresh request to my homepage looks in terms of performance: